 6.6.2 Procedures

-A ProSe 5G UE-to-Network Relay capable UE may register to the network (if not already registered) and establish a PDU session enabling the necessary relay traffic, or it may need to connect to additional PDU session(s) or modify the existing PDU session in order to provide relay traffic towards Remote UE(s).
+A 5G ProSe UE-to-Network Relay capable UE may register to the network (if not already registered) and establish a PDU session enabling the necessary relay traffic, or it may need to connect to additional PDU session(s) or modify the existing PDU session in order to provide relay traffic towards Remote UE(s).
 PDU session(s) supporting UE-to-Network Relay shall only be used for Remote ProSe UE(s) relay traffic.

-Figure 6.6.2-1: ProSe 5G UE-to-Network Relay
+Figure 6.6.2-1: 5G ProSe UE-to-Network Relay

 0. During the Registration procedure, Authorization and provisioning is performed for the ProSe UE-to-NW relay and Remote UE.
 Authorization and provisioning procedure may be any solution for key issue #1 and #3.

-1. The ProSe 5G UE-to-Network Relay may establish a PDU session for relaying with default PDU session parameters received in step 0 or pre-configured in the UE-to-NW relay, e.g. S-NSSAI, DNN, SSC mode.
+1. The 5G ProSe UE-to-Network Relay may establish a PDU session for relaying with default PDU session parameters received in step 0 or pre-configured in the UE-to-NW relay, e.g. S-NSSAI, DNN, SSC mode.
 In case of IPv6, the ProSe UE-to-Network Relay obtains the IPv6 prefix via prefix delegation function from the network as defined in TS 23.501 [6].

-2. Based on the Authorization and provisioning in step 0, the Remote UE performs discovery of a ProSe 5G UE-to-Network Relay using any solution for key issue #1 and #3.
+2. Based on the Authorization and provisioning in step 0, the Remote UE performs discovery of a 5G ProSe UE-to-Network Relay using any solution for key issue #1 and #3.
 As part of the discovery procedure the Remote UE learns about the connectivity service the ProSe UE-to-Network Relay provides.

-3. The Remote UE selects a ProSe 5G UE-to-Network Relay and establishes a connection for One-to-one ProSe Direct Communication as described in TS 23.287 [5].
+3. The Remote UE selects a 5G ProSe UE-to-Network Relay and establishes a connection for One-to-one ProSe Direct Communication as described in TS 23.287 [5].

-If there is no PDU session satisfying the requirements of the PC5 connection with the remote UE, e.g. S-NSSAI, DNN, QoS, the ProSe 5G UE-to-Network Relay initiates a new PDU session establishment or modification procedure for relaying.
+If there is no PDU session satisfying the requirements of the PC5 connection with the remote UE, e.g. S-NSSAI, DNN, QoS, the 5G ProSe UE-to-Network Relay initiates a new PDU session establishment or modification procedure for relaying.

 Editor's note: How the ProSe UE-to-NW relay determine the requirement of PC5 Connection, e.g. S-NSSAI, DNN, QoS will be specified in other solutions for KI#3.